Amsterdam/iiif-metadata-server/README.md

-# bouwdossiers
+# Stadsarchief
-Provide API and import for bouwdossiers
+Provide API and import for datasets from stadsarchief such as bouwdossiers